-My published articles touch on topics as wide-ranging as relationships, forgiveness, time, money, cinematography, and the relationship between design and theology.
-My first book, an modern-language adaptation of a fascinating theological treatise from 1765, was published by Navpress in July 2014.
+In that former career, my published articles touch on topics as wide-ranging as relationships, forgiveness, time, money, cinematography, and the relationship between design and theology.
+My first book, a modern-language adaptation of a fascinating theological treatise from 1765, was published by Navpress in 2014.

 When I began contemplating a career shift, I seriously considered architecture or urban planning, but many people in those fields encouraged me to consider pursue those interests as a developer (i.e. “building buildings”).
 I love the way it draws on fund-raising, politics, architecture, urban planning, sociology, and design.
 And that interest led me to launch the aforementioned Skyline Forum.